 There are three main rituals of Pitru Paksha – Tarpan, Shraadh and Pind Daan.

 - ‘Trup’ which means satisfaction is the root word of the word ‘Tarpan’.
 Thus, Tarpan means paying oblations to Gods, Sages and ancestors by offering water to satisfy them with Black sesame (til) seeds mixed in it.
 One should perform this ritual while standing in a river or a water body.
 Tarpan for the deceased ancestors is performed facing south.
 A ring made of dried Kusha or Durva grass is worn on the finger while performing the ritual.

 - ‘Pind Daan is another ritual performed along with Shraddha.
 This involves making an offering of ‘Pindis’.
 Pindis are balls of cooked rice and barley with black sesame seeds, cow’s milk, honey, sugar and ghee.
 Pind Daan is usually done either on a silver plate or a leaf.

-- The word ‘Shraaddha’ has originated from ‘Shraddhaa’ (faith).
+- The word ‘Shraddha’ has originated from ‘Shraddha’ (faith).
 Shraddha is the ritual of offering food to the priests (Brahmins).
 While feeding the priests one expresses his gratefulness to his ancestors through them.
 Besides food, one can also distribute clothes and money to the Brahmins and the poor.

 - Brahma Kapal Ghat, Badrinath